svenbolte/chartscodes/readme.txt

 == Shortcode usage abnd defaults ==
 [wp-timeline]

 	'catname' => '',     		// insert slugs of all post types you want, sep by comma, empty for all types 'type' => 'post,wpdoodle',  // separate type slugs by comma 'items' => 1000,    	 	// Maximal 1000 Posts paginiert anzeigen 'perpage' => 20,     		// posts per page for pagination 'view' => 'timeline',     // set to "calendar" for calender display, to "calendar,timeline" for both 'pics' => 1,        		// 1 or 0 - Show images (Category-Image, Post-Thumb or first image in post) 'dateformat' => 'D d.m.Y H:i',

 =====================================================================================================================

 == Changelog ==

+= 11.1.40 =
+Styles optimized. timeline styles integrated into main styles file and all minified

 = 11.1.39 =
-Timeline can display a calendar with linked posts per day now: Shortvode parameter: view="calendar" = 11.1.38 = changed barcode and qrcode library for PHP8 compatibility Shortcode QRCode can display 2D-Barcodes now as well
+Timeline can display a calendar with linked posts per day now: Shortvode parameter: view="calendar"

+= 11.1.38 =
+changed barcode and qrcode library for PHP8 compatibility Shortcode QRCode can display 2D-Barcodes now as well